-In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Leases, which supersedes the lease recognition requirements in ASC Topic 840, Leases.
+In February 2016, the FASB issued ASU 2016-02, Leases, which supersedes the lease recognition requirements in ASC Topic 840, Leases.
 The standard requires an entity to recognize right-of-use assets and lease liabilities arising from a lease for both financing and operating leases in the consolidated balance sheets but recognize the impact on the consolidated statement of operations and cash flows in a similar manner under current GAAP.
 The standard also requires additional qualitative and quantitative disclosures.
-The standard is effective for us beginning January 1, 2019, although early adoption is permitted.
-We are currently evaluating adoption methods and whether this standard will have a material impact on our consolidated financial statements.
+The standard is effective for us at the beginning January 1, 2019 and requires transition under a modified retrospective method.
+The most significant impact of the update to us is that we will be required to recognize a "right-of-use" asset and lease liability for the operating lease agreement that was not previously included on the balance sheet under the existing lease guidance.
+We anticipate that the treatment of the lease on our consolidated statement of operations and cash flows will not materially be affected by the adoption of the new standard.